 I started teaching violin when I was ten years old; I forced my three year old sister to be my guinea pig.
 She’s still my most accomplished student.
 I received Suzuki Training in books 1-10 while I was earning my Bachelor of Music degree at Southern Illinois University Edwardsville, and I’ve maintained a private studio ever since!
-I currently teach Violin, Chamber Music, Music History, World Music, and Music Theory at both Harold Washington College and the Chicago Academy for the Arts.
+I have taught Violin, Chamber Music, Music History, World Music, and Music Theory at Harold Washington College.
+Currently, I am the Chair of the Music Department at the Chicago Academy for the Arts.

 Rachel “The Performer”